RishaSalunkhe/ODT2026-ProjectManagementTemplate/README.md

 What makes your project original?

 **Response:**
 Magic Piano takes a mobile game mechanic and makes it fully physical.
 Instead of tapping a screen, players touch real pads embedded in a real table, with a real projector overhead.
 The social dimension, four players at one table, sharing a song, is something the mobile version cannot replicate.
-The handmade quality of the build (foil pads, MDF cutouts, copper tape wiring) gives it a raw, workshop feel that contrasts with the clean projected interface above it.
+The handmade quality of the build (foil pads, MDF cutouts) gives it a raw, workshop feel that contrasts with the clean projected interface above it.

 ---